Kourin1996/rust_evm/README.md

 A simple EVM implementation in Rust.
 It's a project for my learning, it's not ready for production use.

+This implementation has the following features:
+- Simple
+- Extensible and Configurable
+- Traceable
+- Debuggable

 ## How to run

 ```bash